 photo © Italo Caira

+Piazza Garibaldi is one of the main squares in Atina.
 Here is the gateway that leads into the historic centre of Atina Superiore.
-It is called either Porta dell’Assunta or Porta di San Rocco.
+It is called the Porta dell’Assunta or Porta di San Rocco.

 The ancient town of Atina was completely destroyed by a terrifying earthquake in 1349.
 Subsequently a new town was built.
 Medieval Atina was guarded by the castle (Palazzo Ducale) of Rostaino Cantelmo, and surrounded by a circuit of defensive town walls which included twenty watch towers, and was also encircled by a moat.
 At that period there were three gateways into the town, namely the Porta di San Rocco, Porta Fontana and Porta Santa Maria.
 The original main entrance had a gothic pointed archway.